Oscillations in the inflaton potential: Complete numerical treatment and comparison with the recent and forthcoming CMB

 It is now interesting to enquire as to whether there exist localized windows of multipoles over which the improvement in the fit occurs.
 We find that, in the case of the chaotic model with sinusoidal modulations, as far as the WMAP seven year data is concerned, there is an improvement of at most unity in all the multipoles combined.
-For the monodromy model, the improvement at high and the low multipoles (i.e. $\ell < 32$) are almost equal (i.e. about $3$) in the WMAP seven year $TT$ data, and there is hardly any further improvement in the fit from the available $TE$ and $EE$ data.
-In Fig.~\ref{fig:deltachsq}, we have plotted the difference $\Delta\chi_{\rm eff}^{2}=[\chi_{\rm eff}^{2}({\rm model}) -\chi_{\rm eff}^{2}({\rm power\; law})]$ as a function of the multipoles for the WMAP seven year $TT$ and $TE$ data in the case of the axion monodromy model.
+For the monodromy model, the improvement at the low multipoles (i.e. for $\ell < 32$) is just about $3$ in the WMAP seven year $TT$ data, and there is hardly any improvement in the fit from the available $TE$ and $EE$ data.
+We find that most of the improvement occurs at the higher multipoles in the $TT$ data.
+In Fig.~\ref{fig:deltachsq}, after binning suitably, we have plotted the difference $\Delta\chi_{\rm eff}^{2}=[\chi_{\rm eff}^{2}({\rm model}) -\chi_{\rm eff}^{2}({\rm power\; law})]$, as a function of the multipoles for the WMAP seven year $TT$ and $TE$ data in the case of the axion monodromy model.

 It is clear from the figure that the source of the improvement in the fit is not confined to any specific set of multipoles, and it arises due to small increments that accrue over the entire range of available data.
 In Figs.~\ref{fig:sps} and~\ref{fig:cltt}, we have plotted the scalar power spectra and the corresponding CMB $TT$ angular power spectra for the best fit values of the WMAP seven year data in the two inflationary models that we have considered.